Chattanooga bus crash: What we know -- and don't know

 What we know: Of the five Woodmore Elementary School students confirmed dead, three were fourth-graders, one was a first-grader and one was a kindergartner.

-One of them was D'Myunn Brown, 6, whose mother told HLN that he was an outgoing boy.
-He loved to talk and dance to the latest YouTube videos.
+One of them was D'Myunn Brown, 6.
+His mother told HLN that he was an outgoing boy who loved to dance to the latest YouTube videos.

 Before the crash, students celebrated Thanksgiving during lunchtime Monday, with one of the teachers taking a picture of one of the children who later did not survive.
 That photo was used to help identify the victim.

-Injuries sustained by children on the bus included broken limbs, traumatic head and spinal injuries, and cuts and bruises, according to Erlanger Children's Hospital.
+Injuries sustained by the children included broken limbs, traumatic head and spinal injuries, and cuts and bruises, according to Erlanger Children's Hospital.

 What we don't know: The identities of all of the victims.